-Last summer Laura Rosen was appointed director of WPI’s Office of Disability Services.
+Last summer Laura Rosen was appointed director of WPI’s Office of Accessibility Services.
 Having started at ODS as assistant director overseeing the Exam Proctoring Center (EPC), it was here she familiarized herself with the challenges of students with disabilities on campus.
 With a 60 percent increase in the number of students who have disclosed and accessed accommodations through ODS over the last four years, Rosen is rising to the challenge of improving the student life of those who come to her office for guidance.

 From a young age, disability was a large a part of my extended family—the most incredible people you will meet—but I witnessed the stigmas and challenges they faced in their day-to-day interactions with others.
 As an undergrad at the University of Connecticut, I worked at the Center for Students with Disabilities; I found that I enjoyed helping students achieve their maximum potential.

 Over these few years, the ODS has seen tremendous growth, especially in the area of exam-based accommodations.
 We’ve almost doubled the number of exams we proctor.
 To meet the growing need during final exams, we were borrowing spaces in the Academic Resources Center and using our personal offices to run the EPC.
 With generous support from our campus partners, we’re now able to use the Odeum in the Rubin Campus Center; now everyone can remain in one location.

 We also unveiled a new database that allows students and professors to seamlessly share accommodation and exam info online.